Mario2425/Cluckabunga/README.md

     - Custom number of frames + custom animation speeds (see below)

 - Explore
-    - Find and download themes for locks and passcodes!
+    - Find and download themes for locks and passcodes! (it broke for now)
     - If you would like to submit your own works, please [join the discord](https://discord.gg/Cowabunga)

 - Other Tools